tjbencomo/ngs-pipeline/README.md

 # ngs-pipeline
 **CURRENTLY IN DEVELOPMENT**

-NGS pipeline for calling somatic variants from whole exome sequencing (WES)
+NGS pipeline for calling somatic variants from whole exome sequencing (WES) data

 ## Prerequisites
 `conda` is required for `snakemake` and the bioinformatics executables.